dina-web-nrm/keycloak-docker/README.md

     - Valid redirect URI's: https://accounts.dina-web.local/*
     - Base URL: https://accounts.dina-web.local
     - Web Origins: * (stricter value should be ok also)
+- Add permissions for a user to the client
 - Access the demo at https://accounts.dina-web.local

 ## Possible additional settings later